Ahmed-Haitham/Reproducible-Research-Project/README.md

 ## Authors and Acknowledgments
 - **Authors**: Ahmed Haitham, Jakub Bandurski, Irena Zimovska, Pearly Tantra
 - **Acknowledgments**: We thank our tutor Jakub Michanków @glowform for valuable insights and giving freedom in project ideas.
 Special thanks to Kuba @jzmujdzin for inspiration to use streamlit.
+- **GenAI Utilization** : ChatGPT was used for consulting project structure and improving our writing in documentation.
+Copilot was used for generating comments in models.
 ---
 For more details, visit the project repository on [Github] (https://github.com/Ahmed-Haitham/Reproducible-Research-Project/tree/main)